-On March 3, 2021, we acquired 100% of the issued and outstanding shares of capital stock of Intersurface Dynamics, Inc. ("IDI"), a Connecticut-based manufacturer of substrate process chemicals used in various manufacturing processes, including semiconductors, silicon and compound semiconductor wafers, and optics, for a cash purchase price of \$5,250,000.
-The purchase price allocation is not yet finalized; however, a substantial portion of the total purchase price was allocated to goodwill.
+On March 3, 2021, we acquired 100% of the issued and outstanding shares of capital stock of Intersurface Dynamics, Inc. ("IDI"), a Connecticut-based manufacturer of substrate process chemicals used in various manufacturing processes, including semiconductors, silicon and compound semiconductor wafers, and optics, for a cash purchase price of \$5.3 million.
+The total fair value of net assets acquired was approximately \$0.7 million, including \$0.4 million of identifiable intangible assets consisting of customer relationships and brand name, which are amortized using the straight-line method over their estimated useful lives of ten and three years, respectively.
+Goodwill acquired approximated \$4.5 million, which was recorded in our Material and Substrate segment.
 IDI's results of operations are included in our Material and Substrate segment from the date of acquisition.
+Our historical results would not have been materially affected by the acquisition of IDI.